 The Company has an unconditional and irrevocable 364-day revolving Letter of Credit provided by BOS.
 The Letter of Credit is for a maximum aggregate principal amount of £1,165,000 to assist the Company should it not be able to meet its obligations under the Notes.
-The reliance on this facility is therefore dependent upon the creditworthiness of BOS.
+The reliance on this facility is therefore dependent upon the creditworthiness of BOS, which currently has a long term rating from Standard and Poor's (S&P) of A (2015: S&P long-term rating: A).
 The Company has not drawn on the Letter of Credit since inception.

-BOS (SHARED APPRECIATION MORTGAGES) NO. 2 PLC STRATEGIC REPORT FOR THE YEAR ENDED 31 DECEMBER 2015 (CONTINUED)
+BOS (SHARED APPRECIATION MORTGAGES) NO. 2 PLC STRATEGIC REPORT FOR THE YEAR ENDED 31 DECEMBER 2016 (CONTINUED)